tiagodavi/tiagodavi.github.io/index.md

 ### Professional Summary

-Full Stack Developer with more than 10 years of relevant working experience.
+Backend Developer with more than 10 years of relevant working experience.
 I am able to create APIs and Apps from scratch as well as deploy them into production.

 I have already had the opportunity to work with oriented object languages such as Ruby, PHP and Python where I could understand how to use objects to build systems and I also have worked with functional paradigm using Elixir, Clojure and JavaScript (Node.js) where I have had the chance to learn how to compose functions to deliver results.